-To assess the validity of the three competing models (all varying standard, constant standard, and changing standard), I consider the ability of the latent variable estimates from each model to categorize the worst 1% of country-year cases each year.
-That is, in which years, do the worst cases of abuse occur?
-Figure 5 show that the model proposed by Cingranelli and Filippov (2018) suggests that the worst cases of human rights abuse are happening in the most recent years for which we have data, while both the constant standard model and changing standard of accountability model suggest that earlier decades contain the worst cases of abuse.
+To assess the validity of the three competing models (all-varying standard, constant standard, and changing standard), I consider the ability of the latent variable estimates from each model to categorize the worst 1% of country-year cases each year.
+Figure 5 shows that the model proposed by Cingranelli and Filippov (2018) suggests that the worst cases of human rights abuse are happening in the most recent years for which we have data, while both the constant standard model and changing standard of accountability model suggest that earlier decades contain the worst cases of abuse.

-The top 20 worst cases for the Cingranelli and Filippov (2018) model are Sudan 1999-2015; and Syria 2013-2015.
-These are indeed cases with poor human rights practices, however, contrast these cases with those identified by the changing standard of accountability model: China 1968-1971; Uganda 1976; Afghanistan; 1980-1987; Sudan 1959, 1965-1966; and Iran 1982-1985.
-The constant standard model and changing standard model are in close agreement about which cases are in the top 1% worst because they are specified with respect to time.
+The top 20 worst cases for the Cingranelli and Filippov (2018) model are Sudan 1999-2015 and Syria 2013-15.
+These are indeed cases with poor human rights practices; however, compare these cases with those identified by the changing standard of accountability model: China 1968-71; Uganda 1976; Afghanistan; 1980-87; Sudan 1959, 1965-66; and Iran 1982-85.
+The constant standard model and changing standard model are in close agreement about which cases are in the top-1% worst because they are specified with respect to time.
 A binary indicator for whether or not the case falls in this worst case category for these two models correlates at about 0.85.
-The same indicator for the all-varying model correlates with either the constant standard model or changing standard model at about 0.50 or 0.43 respectively.
+The same indicator for the allvarying model correlates with either the constant standard model or changing standard model at about 0.50 or 0.43, respectively.
 The all-varying standard model leads to an inference that the worst levels of human rights abuse have just occurred.
-Though a careful analysis of each case is beyond the scope of this article, it is important to highlight that the cases selected by the Cingranelli and Filippov (2018) model are artifacts of the resetting of the mean to 0 for each year of estimates.
+Though a careful analysis of each case is beyond the scope of this article, it is important to highlight that the cases selected by the Cingranelli and Filippov (2018) model are artifacts of the resetting of the mean to zero for each year of estimates.
 The worst cases today are forced further down into the negative portion of the latent variable space because these positions are not estimated relative to the units in previous years but only the units in the same year.
-If there are more good or mediocre cases in a given year, then the bad cases need to be placed further away from the mean 0 to give space to these other cases.
-To suggest that the latent variable model estimates from Cingranelli and Filippov (2018) are more valid, one need also accept that the worst instances of human rights abuse are occurring today rather than the 1960s, 1970s, or 1980s.
+If there are more good or mediocre cases in a given year, then the bad cases need to be placed further away from the mean zero to give space to these other cases.
+The all-varying standard model proposed